-More and more open source projects are available today around or supporting MPEG-DASH and as it is always good, and handy, to have some of these tools ready during development, we collected the following list of publicly available and open source MPEG-DASH tools:
+There are more and more open-source projects are available today around or supporting MPEG-DASH and it is always good to have some of these tools ready during development, we collected the following list of publicly available and open-source MPEG-DASH player tools:

 libdash is the official reference software of the ISO/IEC MPEG-DASH standard and is an open-source library that provides an object orient (OO) interface to the MPEG-DASH standard.
 It comes together with a C++/Qt-based sample player as well as comprehensive online documentation.

 The VLC Player was the first media player to implement the MPEG-DASH support (that was in 2011).
 Since then, it has been updated to today’s version of the standard.

 The Online MPEG-DASH MPD validator is based on the draft international standard of the conformance and reference software for DASH.
 It works for links, uploads and copy+paste of DASH MPDs.
 The latest version of the MPD validator supports the recent additions to the MPEG-DASH standard ISO/IEC 23009-1:2012 (ISO/IEC) and ISO/IEC 23009-1:2012/COR.1 (ISO/IEC).